 - If you are a Tribal cultural resource staff member, click here.

 - If you meet the Secretary of the Interior Standards in a discipline other than archaeology, click here.

 - If you are a Section 106 Manager for a Federal or State Agency, but do not meet the Sec. of the Interior Standards in any discipline, click here.

 - If you have a B.A. in archaeology and 5 years experience in Washington, click here.

 - If you have a Masters' degree in archaeology or closely related field and are under professional archaeologist supervision, click here.

 - If you are an anthropology student needing access for a class project, click here.

 - If you are an academic researcher, click here.

-Below are tutorials designed to help you sign up for a Secure Access Washington (SAW) account and to show you how to request access to the WISAARD service.
-Please note that you will be approved for the first level of secure access, but you will not be able to see archaeological information until DAHP has received and approved your paperwork.
+Go to the Wisaard System page to get help signing up for a Secure Access Washington (SAW) account and complete your WISAARD registration.
+Please note that you will be approved for the first level of secure access, but you will not be able to see archaeological information until DAHP has received and approved your signed user agreement.